 * You can use no-ip.com or dyndns.org to get a home DNS entry if you are a dynamic IP.
 Then use this as your remote IP in the client config.

-* You will need to forward UDP 1194 from your router to the interal host.
+* You will need to forward UDP 1194 from your router to the internal host.
 This is configured on your router.

 * If you only want to access local lan addresses at your server end and have your public traffic not go over the vpn from your client use routes on the client such as route add -net 192.168.1.0/24 gw 172.20.0.1

-Now sometimes you want to do some funky things, like push your VPN tunnel through an ssh tunnel.
+Sometimes you want to do funky things, like push your VPN tunnel through an ssh tunnel.
 This allows you to get full access to a remote LAN over a single open port (ssh).

 Edit openvpn.conf on both client and server as below, note you are no longer using UDP and you also don't need to forward UDP or TCP 1194 anymore as you everything is inside SSH.
 Add to server: proto tcp-server Change remote line to: remote localhost Add to client: proto tcp-client Now on your client you want to port forward 1194 TCP to your local machine. ssh -L 1194:127.0.0.1:1194 you@yourpublicip Test by telnet to 127.0.0.1 1194 on client - you should get a connection.
 Break the connection and start openvpn on client. /etc/init.d/openvpn start